MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetdraftitemsasync.md

 ## Remarks

-If successful, call [PFCatalogGetDraftItemsGetResult](pfcataloggetdraftitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCatalogGetDraftItemsGetResultSize](pfcataloggetdraftitemsgetresultsize.md) and [PFCatalogGetDraftItemsGetResult](pfcataloggetdraftitemsgetresult.md) to get the result.

 ## Requirements